microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ### Extract the Windows Package Manager Rest Source

-The Windows Package Manager Rest Source contains the APIs required to provide a Windows Package Manager private source.
+The Windows Package Manager Rest Source contains the APIs required to provide a Windows Package Manager rest source.

 **How to:**